bitmark-inc/docs/pages/bitmark-references/bitmark-sdk/websocket.md

   + `bitmarkId`: the id of the bitmark that changed
   + `txId`: the corresponding transaction id
   + `presence`: whether the bitmark is owned or not by the corresponding `Account`
-- New transfer offer: Sent when users receive new transfer offer, for two-signatures transfer.
+- New transfer offer: Sent when users receive new transfer offers, for two-signatures transfer.
   + `bitmarkId`: the id of the bitmark that's offered
 - New pending issuance: Sent when users issue new bitmarks.
   + `bitmarkId` : the id of the bitmark that's issuing
-- New pending transfer: Sent when a transfer occurs to both sender and receiver.
+- New pending transfer: Sent when a transfer occurs, to both sender and receiver.
   + `txId`: the transaction id
   + `owner`: the recipient of this transfer
   + `prevTxId`: the previous transaction id
   + `prevOwner`: the sender who made the transfer

-Note: The attribute names could be different depending on the SDK is used.
+Note: The attribute names could be different depending on the SDK used.
 This document refers specifically to the Java SDK.

 ### Connect/Disconnect
 {% codetabs %}